 The WS_GROUP style specifies that the user can move the input focus within a group of controls by using the arrow keys.
 The first control in a group of controls must have the WS_GROUP style.
 The next control that has the WS_GROUP style marks the bottom boundary of the group; the input focus cannot be moved to this control by using the arrow keys.
 The DOWN ARROW and RIGHT ARROW keys move the input focus to controls in the order in which they have been created.
 The UP ARROW and LEFT ARROW keys move the input focus in reverse order.
 For modal dialog boxes, the arrow keys are automatically enabled for moving the input focus.
-For modeless dialog box and to process these keystrokes.
+For modeless dialog boxes, the IsDialogMessage function must be used to filter messages for the dialog box and to process these keystrokes.
 Otherwise, the keys have no special meaning and the WS_GROUP style is ignored.